networknt/light-codegen/README.md

 This repository currently provides the following generators that can each be used to scaffold different project types.

+### Utility Command Line

+You can clone the light-codegen repo and build the project locally on an environment that Java 8 JDK and Maven is installed.
+Once the project is built, you can call the codegen-cli.jar direct with parameters to generate project.

 #### light-rest-4j

 Given we have test swagger.json and config.json in light-rest-4j/src/test/resources folder,